Provenance: Thomas Jefferson; by descent to Virginia and Nicholas Trist; by descent to Gordon T. Burke; by gift to Thomas Jefferson Foundation in 1961

 Historical Notes: Maria Hadfield Cosway, an artist and musician, was part of Thomas Jefferson's intimate circle of friends during his time in France.
-Jefferson described her as having qualities and accomplishments, belonging to her sex, which might form a chapter apart for her: such as music, modesty, beauty, and that softness of disposition which is the ornament of her sex and charm of ours."
-Her knowledge of art and immense popularity in Paris and London no doubt contributed to Jefferson's fondness for Mrs. Cosway's companionship.
+Jefferson described her as having "qualities and accomplishments, belonging to her sex, which might form a chapter apart for her: such as music, modesty, beauty, and that softness of disposition which is the ornament of her sex and charm of ours."1 Her knowledge of art and immense popularity in Paris and London no doubt contributed to Jefferson's fondness for Mrs. Cosway's companionship.

 Maria Hadfield was born of English parents in Italy, where she spent her youth and was schooled in drawing, music, and languages.
 She furthered her study of drawing in Florence and Rome, and was elected to the Academy of Fine Arts in Florence at nineteen.
 Maria met her mentor Angelica Kauffmann when she returned to England after her father's death, and her circle of English friends included Francesco Bartolozzi, the engraver of this portrait.

 Kauffmann introduced Maria to her future husband Richard Cosway, a member of the Royal Academy who was famous for his portrait miniatures of London's aristocracy, including the royal family.
-Cosway was also a collector and connoisseur of Old Master paintings and drawings, prints, sculpture, and decorative art, and his duties as principal painter to the Prince of Wales including overseeing the royal collection.
-The Cosways frequently hosted members of London's literary and artistic circles at fashionable salons, or musical evenings, at Schomberg House in Pall Mall, which was filled with their eclectic collection.
+Cosway was also a collector and connoisseur of Old Master paintings and drawings, prints, sculpture, and decorative art, and his duties as principal painter to the Prince of Wales included overseeing the royal collection.
+The Cosways frequently hosted members of London's literary and artistic circles at fashionable salons, or musical evenings, at Schomberg House in Pall Mall, which was filled with their eclectic collection.2

 Giving vent to the sadness in his heart after the departure of a woman whose attributes set her "a chapter apart," Jefferson refers to himself as "the most wretched of all earthly beings."
 Responding to his head’s admonishment for allowing himself to become emotionally attached to Cosway, his heart defends itself as the guardian of morality and relational solace, in that "assuredly nobody will care for him who cares for nobody."
-However, Jefferson’s head voices the perspective that "the art of life is the art of avoiding pain, "and that effective security against such pain "is to retire within ourselves, and to suffice for our own happiness."
+However, Jefferson’s head voices the perspective that "the art of life is the art of avoiding pain," and that effective security against such pain "is to retire within ourselves, and to suffice for our own happiness."5

 Mrs. Cosway exhibited forty-two works at the Royal Academy between 1781 and 1801 but complained that, because her husband would not permit her to rank professionally, she lost the drawing skills from her early Italian training.
 Mrs. Cosway and Jefferson corresponded intermittently following their time in Paris until a year before Jefferson's death.
 Her letters told of the birth and short life of her only child, Angelica, and her founding of a girl's convent school in Lodi, Italy, where she died in 1838.